Every person with autism should have the same opportunities as any other person.

 We Promote Education, Autism Awareness and Support for Families Living with Autism.

-1 in 36: New CDC Study Examines Autism Prevalence in 2020
+1 in 36: New CDC Study Examines Autism Prevalence in 2023

 The number of young people living with autism spectrum disorder is growing rapidly.

-Now, one in every 36 kids will be diagnosed with the developmental disorder, which presents a range of behavioral and cognitive symptoms.
+A new study performed by the CDC has revealed that, in 2023, one in every 36 kids is now diagnosed with the developmental disorder, which presents a range of behavioral and cognitive symptoms.
 To read the full study, click the link below.

 Upcoming Autism Awareness Month Calendar From ASI!